 All bat species are protected by law in Ireland under the Bonn Convention (1992), the Bern Convention (1982) the EU 'Habitats' Directive (92/43/EC; transposed into Irish law by S.I.
 No. 94 of 1997) and the Wildlife Acts 1976 and 2000.
 Lesser Horseshoe Bats are listed as Annex II species of the Habitats Directive (afforded special protection).
 All other Irish bat species are listed in Annex IV (general protection) of this Directive.
-Nathusius's pipistrelle (Pipistrellus nathusii), Soprano pipistrelle (Pipistrellus pygmaeus), and Common pipistrelle (Pipistrellus pipistrellus) were recorded north west within 2km of the site.
+Daubenton's Bat (Myotis daubentonii) was recorded in 2009 on the NBDC National Bat Database of Ireland within 2km of the site.

-The proposed works are largely planned for former agricultural lands with a hedgerow bordering the north side of the site.
-Bat surveys included a visual inspection during daylight hours of trees within the area and an assessment for roosting bat potential.
-The hedgerow on site has low suitability for bat habitat as it does not provide enough space, shelter, or protection for bat roosting.
+The proposed works are largely planned for arable land with hedgerows bordering sections of the site.
+Bat surveys included a visual inspection during daylight hours of trees within the area and an assessment for roosting bats.
+The hedgerows on site have low suitability bat habitat as it does not provide enough space, shelter, protection to be used by a large number of bats on a regular basis.
 Trees did not contain obvious holes, cracks or cavities and there were no large dead trees covered with mature ivy.

 An assessment of the sites suitable for bat roosting and foraging was carried out based on Colins (2016).
-The site was noted as having negligible roosting habitat and low commuting and foraging habitat.
+The site was noted as having Negligible Roosting habitat and Low commuting and foraging habitat.